Scientific Name

 How to Grow and Care

 Melocactus are somewhat finicky cacti with unusual requirements.
-They shouldn't be allowed to completely dry out even in winter, and they can suffer from soil composition, drainage, water level, sun, and more factors that are difficult to control.
-For that reason, these plants are best for growers who already have had some success cultivating cacti.
-Establish a balance with good aeration matched by ample water, good soil matched by good drainage, and these plants should continue to grow.
-If they are grown successfully, their unusual tops make them among the more beautiful of desert cacti.
+They shouldn't be allowed to dry out completely, even in winter, and they can suffer from soil composition, drainage, water level, sun, and more factors that are difficult to control.
+Therefore, these plants are best for growers who have already successfully cultivated cacti.
+Establish a balance with good aeration matched by ample water and good soil matched by good drainage, and these plants should continue to grow.
+If grown successfully, their unusual tops make them among the more beautiful desert cacti.

 Links